openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 On update of `resourceTags`, AWS resource is not created or restarted.

 In the case where a user-defined tag is specified in the Infrastructure resource and
-1) There is already user-defined tag with the same key and value present for AWS resource, the user-define tag value for the AWS resource will not be updated.
+1) There is already user-defined tag with the same key and value present for AWS resource, the user-define tag value for the AWS resource will not be updated.\
-   For example,
+   For example,\
-   Existing tag for AWS resource = `key_infra1 = value_update1`
+   Existing tag for AWS resource = `key_infra1 = value_update1`\
-   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_update1`
+   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_update1`\
-   Action = There is no update for AWS resource.
+   Action = There is no update for AWS resource.\
-   Final tag set to AWS resource = `key_infra1 = value_update1`
+   Final tag set to AWS resource = `key_infra1 = value_update1`\
    Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.

-2) There is already user-defined tag with the same key and different value present for AWS resource, the user-define tag value for the AWS resource will be updated.
+2) There is already user-defined tag with the same key and different value present for AWS resource, the user-define tag value for the AWS resource will be updated.\
-   For example,
+   For example,\
-   Existing tag for AWS resource = `key_infra1 = value_old`
+   Existing tag for AWS resource = `key_infra1 = value_old`\
-   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_update1`
+   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_update1`\
-   Action = Existing tag for AWS resource is updated to reflect new value.
+   Action = Existing tag for AWS resource is updated to reflect new value.\
-   Final tag set to AWS resource = `key_infra1 = value_update1`
+   Final tag set to AWS resource = `key_infra1 = value_update1`\
    Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.

 3) The new user-defined tag request has empty string `""`, the user-defined tag value for the AWS resource will be updated.
-Please refer to the `Delete Scenarios` for more details on empty value string handling.
+Please refer to the `Delete Scenarios` for more details on empty value string handling.\
-   For example,
+   For example,\
-   Existing tag for AWS resource = `key_infra1 = value_old`
+   Existing tag for AWS resource = `key_infra1 = value_old`\
-   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 =`
+   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 =`\
-   Action = Existing tag for AWS resource is updated to reflect new value.
+   Action = Existing tag for AWS resource is updated to reflect new value.\
-   Final tag set to AWS resource = `key_infra1 = value_update1`
+   Final tag set to AWS resource = `key_infra1 = value_update1`\
    Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.
 A warning also must be generated about user-defined tag being marked for deletion.

 ### Delete tags scenarios
-User-defined tags are deleted in two-pass method to avoid accidental deletion of tags by the user.
-- In the first pass, the user sets the user-defined tag value to empty string.
+User-defined tags are deleted when the user sets the user-defined tag value to empty string in `.spec.platformSpec.aws.resourceTags`.
-- In the second pass, the user-defined tag is deleted only when following conditions are met,
+Also refer to `Precedence` scenario where delete of user-defined tag is not allowed to delete.\
+For example,\
+Existing tag for AWS resource = `key_infra1 = value_old`\
+New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 =`\
+Action = Existing tag for AWS resource is deleted.\
-  1) the user-defined tag set to AWS resource has empty string value.
+Final tag set to AWS resource = deleted\
-  2) the user-defined tag set in `.spec.platformSpec.aws.resourceTags` has empty string.
+Event action = An event is generated to notify user about the action status (success/failure) to delete tags for the AWS resource.

+### Precedence scenarios
+1) User-defined tags on local objects MUST continue to take precedence during create and update.
+User-defined tags found on local objects must not be deleted by methods described in `Delete tags scenarios`.
+   A warning is generated to inform the user about action not being applied on the list of user tags.

-  For example,
+   For example,\
-  First pass,
-  Existing tag for AWS resource = `key_infra1 = value_old`
+   Existing tag in local object like machine CRD = `key_infra1 = custom_value`\
-  New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 =`
+   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value1`\
-  Action = Existing tag for AWS resource is updated to reflect new value.
+   Action = The tag for AWS resource is maintained to `key_infra1 = custom_value`.\
-  Final tag set to AWS resource = `key_infra1 = value_update1`
+   Final tag set to AWS resource = `key_infra1 = value_update1`\
    Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.
-A warning also should be generated that value is set for deletion.
+A warning also must be generated about list of user-defined tags on which action is not applicable.

-  Second pass,
-  Existing tag for AWS resource = `key_infra1 =`
-  New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 =`
-  Action = Existing tag for AWS resource is deleted.
-  Final tag set to AWS resource = deleted
-  Event action = An event is generated to notify user about the action status (success/failure) to delete tags for the AWS resource.
+2) `.spec.platformSpec.aws` take precedence over `.status.platformStatus.aws`.
+User-defined tags must be merged from `.status.platformStatus.aws` and set to AWS resource.
+   On delete, user-defined must also be removed from `.status.platformStatus.aws`, if present.

 ### Caveats
 1) User updates the user-defined tag from using external tools when there is an entry in `.spec.platformSpec.aws.resourceTags`